LeilaZZ/project/README.md

   - Try_DETR.ipynb: tried to apply DETR to our project, but failed due to the requirement of a COCO dataset

 ### Kexuan Li
+- DataAugmentation.ipynd: code to generate the dataset_augmented zip

 ## Dataset
 ### Baseline dataset